After-Shock/Cloudbox-wiki/Plex-Requests.md

 ## 2. Admin Account Setup

-1. First time you log in, you will be presented with the "Welcome to Plex Requests" screen.
+1. First time you go to the Plex Requests page, you will be presented with the "Welcome to Plex Requests" screen.
 Click the orange-colored `admin page` link to be taken to the "Admin" page, then click the `Close` button.

     ![](https://i.imgur.com/nU4LllT.png)